-The best Uber dash cams allow you to monitor what's going on in front of your vehicle like other dash cams, but also keep an eye on your passengers too.
-And a few even come with three cameras, to cover the rear of your vehicle as well (giving you a front and rear dash cam, as well as one to record what is going on inside).
+The best Uber dash cams record what's going on in front of your car (like other dash cams) but also keep an eye on your passengers inside the cabin.
+Some even come have three cameras, giving you a front and rear dash cam that covers all possible bases.

-You can rotate each camera forward and back, as well as up and down, and with the loop recording feature you can set it to overwrite recordings so you won’t have to worry about running out of memory card.
-Recordings are locked and stored automatically on sudden impact, and in parking mode the camera switches on automatically when it detects movement.
-The CE45 supports up to a 32GB SD card, although note that this is not included and you’ll need to buy it separately.
+A loop recording feature means you can set your cam to overwrite recordings, which means you won’t have to worry about running out of memory card.
+Recordings are locked and stored automatically on sudden impact.
+And in parking mode the camera switches on automatically when it detects movement.

 Want to capture footage of both the front and rear of your vehicle, as well as the interior?
 Then let us point you towards the Zenfox T3 3CH, which truly has it all.